Art & Design Foundations

-These entry-level courses are required for students in Art and Art Education degree programs.
+These courses are required for first year students in the Art and Art Education degree programs to prepare them for more intermediate and advanced-level courses.
 Incoming freshman Art majors are strongly encouraged to participate in the Art & Artists First-Year Interest Group Program (ART FIG).
+Foundations courses are also open to non-majors.

 Art 102: 2D Design